Supporting Educators • Promoting Learning

-Whatever the future, it seems to me important to embrace new technologies while retaining the traditional skills (and the understanding) which underpin and enrich their use.
+Whatever the future, it seems to me important to embrace new technologies while retaining the traditional skills and understanding which underpin and enrich their use.
 Quite simply, it is becoming more obvious that technology does not replace hand writing.

 Today’s scoring software programmes (such as Sibelius, Finale and Dorico) offer composers, music editors and engravers a staggering toolset for producing professional print quality music notation.

 When it comes to producing and presenting beautiful scores, these applications can generally present any accepted notations and receive note input in a range of ways that can include playing the music directly into the computer from a MIDI keyboard, typing in the notes, adding them with the computer mouse, analysing an audio file, or scanning an existing score.